seqan/seqan/manual/source/Tutorial/AnnotationStore.rst

 The annotation tree can be traversed and accessed with the :dox:`AnnotationTreeIterator AnnotationTree Iterator`.
 Again we use the metafunction `dox:ContainerConcept#Iterator Iterator` to determine the appropriate iterator type for our container.
-A new AnnotationTree iterator can be obtained by calling :dox:`ContainerConcept#begin begin` with a reference to the :dox:`FragmentStore` and the ``AnnotationTree`` tag:
+A new AnnotationTree iterator can be obtained by calling :dox:`ContainerConcept#begin` with a reference to the :dox:`FragmentStore` and the ``AnnotationTree`` tag:

 .. code-block:: cpp

    Iterator<FragmentStore<>, AnnotationTree<> >::Type it;
    it = begin(store, AnnotationTree<>());

-The AnnotationTree iterator starts at the root node and can be moved to adjacent tree nodes with the functions :dox:`AnnotationTreeIterator#goDown goDown`, :dox:`AnnotationTreeIterator#goUp goUp`, and :dox:`AnnotationTreeIterator#goRight goRight`.
+The AnnotationTree iterator starts at the root node and can be moved to adjacent tree nodes with the functions :dox:`AnnotationTreeIterator#goDown`, :dox:`AnnotationTreeIterator#goUp`, and :dox:`AnnotationTreeIterator#goRight`.
 These functions return a boolean value that indicates whether the iterator could be moved.
-The functions :dox:`AnnotationTreeIterator#isLeaf isLeaf`, :dox:`AnnotationTreeIterator#isRoot isRoot`, :dox:`AnnotationTreeIterator#isLastChild isLastChild` return the same boolean without moving the iterator.
+The functions :dox:`AnnotationTreeIterator#isLeaf`, :dox:`AnnotationTreeIterator#isRoot`, :dox:`AnnotationTreeIterator#isLastChild` return the same boolean without moving the iterator.
-With :dox:`AnnotationTreeIterator#goRoot goRoot` or :dox:`AnnotationTreeIterator#goTo goTo` the iterator can be moved to the root node or an arbitrary node given its annotationId.
+With :dox:`AnnotationTreeIterator#goRoot` or :dox:`AnnotationTreeIterator#goTo` the iterator can be moved to the root node or an arbitrary node given its annotationId.
-If the iterator should not be moved but a new iterator at an adjacent node is required, the functions :dox:`AnnotationTreeIterator#nodeDown nodeDown`, :dox:`AnnotationTreeIterator#nodeUp nodeUp`, :dox:`AnnotationTreeIterator#nodeRight nodeRight` can be used.
+If the iterator should not be moved but a new iterator at an adjacent node is required, the functions :dox:`AnnotationTreeIterator#nodeDown`, :dox:`AnnotationTreeIterator#nodeUp`, :dox:`AnnotationTreeIterator#nodeRight` can be used.

 .. code-block:: cpp